 You get the idea?
 So once you’re all set, stick to your strategy.
 If there’s anything you see you can still improve, don’t hesitate to do so.

 Another great tip is that the more you post the faster you’ll grow.
 But, it’s not so much about quantity; you need to post quality stuff.
-If people see you’re posting a lot but it’s sub-par content then they’ll quickly unfollow you.
+If people see you’re posting a lot but it’s sub-par content then they’ll quickly unfollow.

 Gain More Followers

-For your account to grow, you must gain more followers.
-As mentioned earlier, you need a solid account that has a clear message of what you’re trying to do – what your business is or what you’re all about.
-You cannot start to gain more followers without first making sure these basics are covered.
+As mentioned earlier, you need a solid account that has a clear message of what you do – what your business is or what you’re about.
+You cannot start to gain active followers without first making sure these basics are covered.

 - Engage with other accounts by liking and/or commenting on their posts.

-- Send a “thank you” message or something similar to those who followed you and use that message to say something about what you do.
+- Send a unique “thank you” message to those who recently followed you.
 Create curiosity so that they are encouraged to engage in a conversation with you.

 - Use hashtags but don’t spam hashtags.
-Some people are not fond of hashtags but if you are growing your followers, this is one great way to speed it up.
 Instagram allows you to use up to 30 hashtags per post; not using all of them is missing out on an opportunity.
+I recommend using 20-25 max.

-- Utilize share for shares (S4S).
-Share someone else’s post for free and mention them in the caption so they get notified that you’ve shared their post.
-You will not only gain a new audience but will also gain a “friend” who’ll probably do share for shares for you without cost.
+- Do share for share (S4S).
+Share someone else’s post and mention them in the caption.
+You will not only gain more reach but will also gain a “friend” who’ll probably do share for shares for you without cost.
+Message them!

 - Follow other people and they’ll follow you back.
-Instagram has a limit to how many accounts you can follow/unfollow in a day (400 actions).
-So you can start by following 50 people a day and I’m sure you’ll get follow backs in no time.
+Instagram has a limit to how many accounts you can follow/unfollow in a day (varies per account).
+So you can start by following 50 people a day but make sure they are relevant and active.

-- Run contests on your page that will get engagement from your audience.
+- Run contests on your page.
 This requires planning on what contest to host and what prizes to give.

 - Post giveaways or freebies.
 If you have a free e-book or free product, make sure you create a post for it.
 Everybody loves something free especially when it’s something related to what they do and what they need.